balunist/mbp_docs2/source/options/file-board.rst

 File for Each Board
 ===================

-With this option set a separate file will be created for each board, for both SVG or DXF exports.
-The export will create a directory with a name matching the model name.
-An exported file, SVG or DXF, will be exported for each mapped board with a name matching the board type and a board instance number.
+With this option set, a separate file will be created for each board, including both SVG or DXF exports.
+The export will create a directory with a name matching the model’s.
+An SVG or DXF file will be exported for each mapped board with a name matching the board type and instance number.

-Showed below is the resulting SVG file export for two mapped boards.
-DXF exports would have an identical structure but with DXF files.
+Shown below is the resulting SVG file export for two mapped boards.
+DXF exports will have an identical structure.

 .. image:: /_static/images/fileboard.png